llllvvuu/vscode-glspc/README.md

 1. Run `code .` from a terminal in which the command is available in $PATH.
 2. Set PATH in `glspc.environmentVariables` under "Extension Settings".

+## Tracing
+You can enable tracing by adding `"glspc.trace.server": "verbose"` to your `settings.json` and then checking the "Generic LSP Client" output.

 ## Multiple LSP Servers

 This extension is currently only able to register one language server.
 If necessary, you can to build multiple copies of this extension: